Law enforcement response to the January 6 United States Capitol attack: Resignations

 The day after the attack, Pelosi called upon Capitol Police chief Steven Sund to resign, citing a failure of leadership, and said she had been unable to reach Sund since the attack.
 Although Sund felt the decision was uninformed and premature, he submitted his resignation that afternoon, which was effective on January 16, 2021.
 An aide to speaker Pelosi later clarified that Pelosi had indeed spoken with Sund on the evening of January 6, but not after that time.
 That day, Sund wrote to the Capitol Police Board saying he would resign effective January 16, but on the next day, January 8, Sund resigned with immediate effect.
 Yogananda D. Pittman became acting chief.

 Also on the day after the attack, Paul D. Irving announced his resignation as Sergeant-at-Arms of the House of Representatives.
 Chuck Schumer said he would fire Michael C. Stenger, Sergeant-at-Arms of the Senate, upon becoming majority leader later in January.
 Shortly thereafter, outgoing Majority Leader Mitch McConnell asked for and received Stenger's resignation, effective immediately.

 Changes in response to criticism

-Based on the recommendations of several critical reports, Capitol Police was reported in July to be working to "pivot towards an intelligence-based protective agency"; the force opened regional offices California and Florida to investigate threats to members of Congress.
+Based on the recommendations of several critical reports, Capitol Police was reported in July to be working to "pivot towards an intelligence-based protective agency".
+The force opened regional offices in California and Florida to investigate threats to members of Congress.
 A "critical incident response plan" was developed with an aim to "quickly mobilize ... manpower, including the Department of Defense, to respond to planned and/or no-notice emergencies".
 Other adjustments such as boosting surveillance, protection, and staffing were also announced.

+In December 2021, Congress passed the Capitol Police Emergency Assistance Act of 2021, enabling the chief of the U.S. Capitol Police to request from the National Guard federal law enforcement agencies without the approval of the Capitol Police Board.
+Prior to this, these requests had to be made by the Capitol Police Board.